 Likewise, your social goals should be clear.
-Here I've listed a few possible goals that can inform your social efforts:
+Here I've listed a few possible goals that can carve your social efforts:

-Thus, before you start using social media for your nonprofit organization, guarantee that you have prepared a list of goals you want to achieve and plan your social media marketing strategy accordingly.
+Thus, before you start using social media for your nonprofit organization, make sure that you have prepared a list of goals you want to achieve and plan your social media marketing strategy accordingly.

 Once you’ve determined your goals, the next important part of forming an effective nonprofit social media strategy is understanding your target audience.